brian-tle/apm_calc/README.md

 - Download or clone the folder to a chosen destination
 - Run the APMCalculator.exe file from \dist\

+## Result Log
+- Located in the \dist\ folder (same location as the .exe)
+- Is created upon completion (should be on run, still figuring it out)

 ## Learned
 - Basics of keylogging and key listening
 - Created my first GUI application + in python